 A general in central midfield, Joseph led New England to three straight MLS Eastern Conference titles from 2005-07.
 In addition to his eight consecutive MLS All-Star selections (2004-11) and four MLS Best XI nods (2005, 2007, 2008, 2009) , both club highs, Joseph was recognized as a 2009 MLS MVP finalist.
-For all of his contributions, Joseph was named to the club’s All-Time Team, recognizing the best head coach and 11 players in the first quarter century of the founding MLS team’s history, as determined by a fan vote.
+For all of his contributions, Joseph was named to the club’s All-Time Team, recognizing the best head coach and 11 players in the first 25 years of the founding MLS team’s history, as determined by a fan vote.